MarieTay/lucee-docs/docs/03.reference/02.tags/chart/_attributes/format.md

 File format in which to save graph.
+Values: gif, jpg, png